Aschenbach effect for spinning particles in Kerr spacetime: Spinning particle in the equatorial plane of the Kerr spacetime

 and

 The corresponding orbital velocities read

 and

 We see that the hatted solutions are unphysical because $ \big| \mathcal{V}{}_{\pm} \big|$ becomes the velocity of light for $\tilde{s} \to 0$, both for the $+$ and the $-$ branch.
 The orbital velocity is even superluminal for small spin values of one sign.
-This observation was made already in a paper by Costa et al. \cite{CostaLukesSemerak2018} where the four exact solutions are worked out for the Schwarzschild case $a=0$.
+This observation was made already by Costa et al. \cite{CostaLukesSemerak2018} where the four exact solutions for the angular velocity are worked out, in the supplemental material, for the Schwarzschild solution.
+Their result is in agreement with our eq. (\ref{eq:quartFMP}) if the latter is specified to the Schwarzschild case $a=0$.
 If we discard the hatted solutions, we are left with two solutions, given in (\ref{eq:OmegaFMP}) and (\ref{eq:VFMP}), that have, indeed, the correct geodesic limit for $\tilde{s} \to 0$.
 They coincide not only to zeroth but also to first order with the solutions from the Tulczyjew-Dixon condition, see (\ref{eq:OmegaTaylor}) and (\ref{eq:VTaylor}), where $s$ in the Tulczyjew-Dixon case has to be replaced by $\tilde{s}$ in the Frenkel-Mathisson-Pirani case.
 The second and higher-order terms, however, are different.
-This confirms the known result that different supplementary conditions give different results unless one linearizes with respect to the particle's spin.
+This is in agreement with a more general result that can be read from Section 2 of Chicone et al. \cite{ChiconeMashhoonPunsly2005}: To within linear approximation with respect to the spin, on any spacetime the Tulczyjew-Dixon condition is equivalent to the Frenkel-Mathisson-Pirani condition, and the spin parameters $s$ and $\tilde{s}$ (in our notation) actually coincide.